 Samsung Gear VR

-This has one of the best virtual reality experiences.
+This gives a better virtual reality experience.
 It is comfortable and the lenses are of high quality.

 This HMD is currently limited to 60 Hz.